jihedmakthri/LuceorLabs/README.md

                   number: 8032
 ```
 ### III- Configure Jenkins pipeline for new updates
-- Added these lines to the jenkins pipeline to route UDP/TCP traffic to allow each client to connect to it's vpn server:
+- Added these lines to the jenkins pipeline on the stage "Deploy to kubernetes" to route UDP/TCP traffic to allow each client to connect to it's vpn server:

 ```groovy
 echo "patching nginx ingress configmaps and service to route udp/tcp traffic for the server created..."